Liquor Liability Cases FAQ

 The foregoing are the four criteria that have been set forth by the appellate courts in Minnesota.
 It is a little bit deceiving because some of the criteria actually contain more than one element of legal significance.
 For example, the “illegal sale” requirement actually requires that the dram shop does something in violation of the law, such as providing alcohol to a minor, and that the alcohol provided is provided via a “sale.”

 What constitutes an “illegal” sale?

 A: The sale of alcohol to a minor or to an obviously intoxicated person are the types of sales that usually immediately come to mind as being “illegal.”
-While these are no doubt the most common forms of illegal sales they are by no means the exclusive ways in which a sale can be illegal.
-Selling alcohol after hours or to someone who is not a bona fide guest of a club or on days the bar is not licensed to sell alcohol (Sundays) are also considered illegal sales.
+While these are no doubt the most common forms of illegal sales, they are by no means the exclusive ways in which a sale can be illegal.
+Selling alcohol after hours, to someone who is not a bona fide guest of a club, or on days the bar is not licensed to sell alcohol (Sundays) are also considered illegal sales.
 Each form of illegal sale will be addressed individually.

 Sale for the use of an obviously intoxicated person